 Exercise special care at road junctions where you are turning right or left.
 On a road divided into separate carriageways, turning right you should be taking the nearest lane.
 Turning left you should be taking the furthest lane.
 Remember – this can happen to you at any time during your stay especially when you have begun to relax about the idea of driving on the right.Remember that traffic in your direction will be coming at you from the left and not from the right.
 When you stop make sure that everyone in your party is aware of this when they go to cross the road.
 It’s “look left, then right, then left again.”

 Note that some traffic lights are fitted with a small white flashing arrow for right turns only.
 If this is flashing but the main traffic light is still red then you may turn right, but you must give priority to the traffic coming from your left (which will have a green light).

 When you first begin driving, you will be paying particular attention to direction signs.
 Be aware that “straight ahead” signposts are positioned different.
 The “straight ahead” signpost will be positioned at a slight angle (so that you can see it better) – as opposed to being parallel to the road as they are in Ireland.
 Do not mistake this as an indication to turn off this road.

 Please note – any loss of personal baggage stolen from an unattended motor vehicle is not covered by insurance if the items concerned have not been locked out of sight.
 It is advisable to consult your insurance information booklet for more details.

 Here you will find the most up to date information on the motorways of France & Spain.
-The three websites are in English and have excellent functionality.
+The two websites are in English and have excellent functionality.
 They can tell you about road works, congested areas, rest stops, tolls and basically help you plan your journey safely.
 Well worth a visit!